ajoslin/just-storage/readme.md

 This implementation works in cases like Safari private browsing, where every call to localStorage throws a quota exceeded error.

-Also does simple JSON stringify/parse for you, as well.
+Also does simple JSON stringify/parse for you.

 ## Install